cfettes/DataSciencePortfolio/README.md

 3. Regression
   a.
 Linear Regression from Scratch to Predict Walmart Sales
   b.
 Predicting Future Sales
+  c.
+Predicting PM2.5 Concentration in China

 4. Deep Learning and Neural Networks
   a.
 Autoencoders
   b.
 CNN for Predicting Picture Labels
   c.
+Image Caption Generator
+  d.
 Building RNN from scratch to generate names of dinosaurs, people and Pokemon
-  d.
+  e.
 Review Summarisation
-  e.
+  f.
 Sentiment Analysis using Deep Learning
-  f.
+  g.
 Stock Price Timeseries Predictions with RNN and LSTM

 5. NLP
   a.
 Chatbots: